 To adopt a dog you'll need to register your interest or you can chat with someone face to face.
 This is a great way to ask any questions you need answered before you make this big commitment.

 The Dogs Trust make sure that all their dogs are perfectly matched.
-If you want to find out more about their rehoming process, you can do so here
+If you want to learn more about their rehoming process, you can find out more here.

 If you’re living in our Berkshire House residence, this is your closest charity.
 It’s a quick 35 minutes by car, which is the easiest way to visit the centre.